dovi-k/toodle/README.md

     os.environ["MONGO_URI"] = "YOUR_MONGODB_URI"
     os.environ["MONGO_DBNAME"]= "DATABASE_NAME"
     ```

-    Please note that you will need to update the **SECRET_KEY** with your own secret key, as well as the **MONGO_URI** and **MONGO_DBNAME** variables with those provided by MongoDB.
-    Tip for your SECRET_KEY, you can use a [Password Generator](https://passwordsgenerator.net/) in order to have a secure secret key.
-    I personlly recommend a length of 24 characters and exclude Symbols.
-    To find your MONGO_URI, go to your clusters and click on connect.
-Choose connect your application and copy the link provided.
-    Don't forget to update the necessary fields like password and database name.

-    If you plan on pushing this application to a public repository, ensure that env.py is added to your .gitignore file.
+.
+    Make sure env.py file is added to .gitignore file before pushing to your GitHub repository.

-1. The application can now be run locally.
+5. The application can now be run locally.
 In your terminal, type the following command
     ```
     python3 app.py.
     ```

 ### Steps to Deploy your project to Heroku:

-1. Sign up for Heroku accoun or Login to your existing account.
+1. Sign up for Heroku account or Login to your existing account.
 On your dashboard top right corner press New->Create a new app.
 Choose region closest to you and name the app.
 2. Create the Procfile and requirements.txt files.
 Make sure requirements.txt is up-to-date in your local repository.
     Requirements: